EAA Expands Education Support In Haiti

 This partnership between the EAA Foundation, IDB and GPE represents a firm commitment to addressing the educational crisis in Haiti.
 By combining resources and expertise, the partnership is committed to creating lasting positive change for Haitian children and their communities.

-"Supporting access to and retention in quality primary education in Haiti is not just a moral imperative but a strategic investment in the country's long-term stability and development," said Fahad Al Sulaiti, CEO at the Education Above All Foundation.
-"This partnership marks a significant step forward in our mission to ensure that most vulnerable children - regardless of their circumstances - have access to quality education.
-By joining forces, we are able to amplify our impact and reach even more at-risk and out-of-school children in Haiti.”
+“Supporting access to and retention in quality primary education in Haiti is not just a moral imperative but a strategic investment in the country's long-term stability and development,” said, Fahad al-Sulaiti, CEO, EAA.“This partnership marks a significant step forward in our mission to ensure that most vulnerable children – regardless of their circumstances – have access to quality education.
+By joining forces, we are able to amplify our impact and reach even more at-risk and out-of-school children in Haiti.

 Legal Disclaimer: